-Collector’s Guide to the Blue Note catalogue number font (warning: Geek Rating 9/10)
+Collector’s Guide to the Blue Note fonts (warning: Geek Rating 9/10)

 The appearance of the catalogue number on the back of a Blue Note record sleeve can tell you a great deal about the origin of the vinyl pressing, especially during the transition of ownership from Blue Note to Liberty Records in 1965/6.
 Given the premium price which original pressings attract, and it pays to be alert to the telltale signs, which are often merely the style and size of font used in printing.
 Sometimes it is of no importance, at others it can be definitive.